WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 continuation it resumes, indicating to the resumed continuation that there is no previous continuation to enqueue in the task list.

-Our proposal also allows passing additional payloads when `switch`-ing from one continuation to another, besides the continuation switched away from.
-We eschew this in our example, which is reflected by the type `$ct` having no further parameters besides the continuation argument required by `switch`.

 Note that installing a switch handler for `$yield` in `entry` is strictly
 necessary: It still acts as a delimiter, determining the shape of the continuation created when a `switch` using `yield` is performed.